-Sex addiction means not being able to stop and permanently abstain from one’s sexual compulsions, despite being fully aware of negative consequences such behaviours may be causing.
-Female sexual addiction can be identified when sex has become the defining order in a woman’s life, and when sex is overriding her needs for safety, and/or interferes with her ability to prioritising other vital aspects of her private, or professional life.
+The term ‘sex addict’ describes a person who is unable to stop, or permanently abstain, from their sexual compulsions, despite being fully aware of danger and negative consequences such behaviours may incur.
+Female sexual addiction can be identified where sex has become the defining order in her life, and where sex is overriding her needs for personal safety, or interfering with her ability to prioritising other vital aspects of her private, maternal, marital, or professional life.

 Female sex addiction is often confused with love addiction.
 Love addicts are not addicted to sex, and can be male or female.
 For further information on love addiction please see over to our designated page Love Addiction.

 FEMALE SEXUAL ADDICTION SYMPTOMS

-Female sexual addiction behaviours can find expression in multiple forms, and in some cases, may be motivated by power.
-Acting out sexual addictive behaviours may include multiple forms of masturbation and auto erotica, online sex, seduction, affairs, multiple partners, sex with strangers, sex in dangerous places, role-play, pain/sensation/power exchange, exhibitionism, swinging, trading sex, and/or consuming, producing, acting commercial or amateur pornography.
+Female sexual addictive behaviours can find expression in multiple forms, and may be motivated by power.
+Acting out sexual addictive behaviours may include multiple forms of prolonged masturbation and auto erotica, online sex, seduction, affairs, multiple partners, sex with strangers, sex in dangerous places, role-play, pain/sensation/power exchange, exhibitionism, swinging, trading sex, or consuming, producing, acting commercial or amateur pornography.

-As common in all addiction, female sex addiction symptoms include – lasting satisfaction cannot be achieved and cravings return.
-Moderate to serious mood swings may become noticeable, and in some cases, peaking in intense frustration or violent anger when sex is unattainable. (related to SRD or Sexual Rage Disorder).
-Sex addiction is a brain disorder of acquired ‘faulty wiring’ of the pleasure reward circuitry in the meso-limbic brain region.
-Here, the brain has addicted to its own exaggerated endorphin highs, triggered by chronic compulsive sexual fantasy and/or hyper sexual activity.
+As common in all addictions, lasting satisfaction can never be achieved and cravings return.
+Moderate to serious mood swings may become noticeable, and may peak in intense frustration or violent anger when sex is unattainable. (related to SRD or Sexual Rage Disorder).
+Sex addiction is a brain disorder of acquired ‘faulty wiring’ in the pleasure reward circuitry in the meso-limbic brain region.
+Here, the brain has addicted to its own exaggerated dopamine and endorphin highs, when triggered by compulsive sexual fantasy, and hyper sexual activity.
 Please read further information on our designated pages Sexual Addiction and Sex Addiction Research and Information.

 PORNOGRAPHY AND FEMALE SEX ADDICTION

 COUNSELLING FOR FEMALE SEX ADDICTION

-If you think you, or a loved-one, may have be addicted to sex, or if you are concerned about aspects of your own sexuality, or you just want to know more about the symptoms of female sex addiction, book an appointment or call Heide 02 9380 4486 during AEST office hours, partners are welcome, or email email@example.com
+If you think you, or a loved-one, may be addicted to sex you may want to book a confidential appointment with our clinical sex therapist and professional counsellor Heide in her Sydney office or online, or call Heide (+61) 02 9380 4486 during AEST office hours, or email firstname.lastname@example.org